peromaric/solidity_practice/README.md

 # solidity_practice
-Practicing using git while learning Solidity
+practicing using git while learning about smart contracts written in solidity

 DOCUMENTING THE PROCESS:
 USING VS CODE FOR EDITING!